 Carriage of ACAS systems may be mandatory in some airspace by national regulation or by regional agreement.

 The overall situation in this band is one of a continuing exploitation of current systems.
-It can be realistically expected that some important uses of the band, such as ILS/DME, VOR/DME, DME/DME, and SSR Mode S, will continue as the main ATS tools in high-density airspace will extend well beyond 2030.
+It can be realistically expected that some important uses of the frequency band, such as ILS/DME, VOR/DME, DME/DME, and SSR Mode S, will continue as the main ATS tools in high-density airspace will extend well beyond 2030.

 Use of the band for GNSS

 The frequencies in the band 1 164–1 215 MHz have been identified as suitable to support components for the future development of GNSS, in addition to GNSS components operating on other frequencies.
 Currently, a main component of GNSS is operating in the band 1 559–1 610 MHz.
 Proposed schemes include an additional frequency for GPS (L5) with higher signal levels and a more robust interference rejection characteristic at 1 176.45 MHz, and a European initiative (Galileo) for an independent radionavigation-satellite system operating under civil auspices.
 Both systems, if implemented, are considered for recognition in the GNSS Panel as elements of the ICAO GNSS.
 The timescale for first use in both cases is the period 2015 to 2020.
-Also, GLONASS (Russian-based) and Beidou (China) intend to use this band for a component of the GLONASS system.
+Also, GLONASS (Russian-based) and BeiDou (China) intend to use this band for a component of the GLONASS system.

-WRC-2000 adopted Footnote 5.328A which includes an allocation to the radionavigation-satellite service (RNSS, the ITU terminology for GNSS systems) in the band 1 164–1 215 MHz.
+WRC-2000 adopted No. 5.328A which includes an allocation to the radionavigation-satellite service (RNSS, the ITU terminology for GNSS systems) in the band 1 164–1 215 MHz.
 WRC-03 developed detailed regulatory provisions for the protection of the aeronautical radionavigation service in this band.
 Protection of the DME channels 77X to 126X, the use of which can be affected by this allocation, is to be assured by imposing an equivalent power flux-density limit of –121.5 dB(W/m2) in any 1 MHz for the space-to-Earth signals produced by all satellites of all RNSS systems operating in this band, and by a regulatory provision requiring that RNSS shall not claim protection from the stations of the ARNS.

 Use of the band by other services